podcast

 DZ-58: Game of Thrones - Character Exposition

-How can you let your characters tell us how they feel?
+Listen to understand why what a character *doesn't* say reveals more than exposition ever could.
 In watching Season 7 (and the first three episodes of Season 8) of Game of Thrones, Stu noticed that there were lots of scenes where characters either met for the first time or were reunited after a long time apart.
 In these scenes, the audience knows (or thinks they know) more than either character.
 And so the fascination, power and subversion comes from what the characters choose to reveal... or not.
-And yet... while we thought this episode would be an extension of our...
+And yet... while we thought this episode would be an extension...

 2019-05-16